KYC and AML

 • Real-Time Transaction Monitoring: Software that flags suspicious activity based on defined patterns or anomalies.

-• Centralised Reporting Platforms: Systems that simplify reporting to centralised bank account registers and financial authorities.
+• Centralized Reporting Platforms: Systems that simplify reporting to centralized bank account registers and financial authorities.

 2. Adopt a Risk-Based Approach